Frequently asked questions

 e@bondingbabylactation.com

-Home visits and Office visits are by appointment only.
+Office hours are by appointment only

 "Eden is absolutely amazing.
 I was home about two weeks from the hospital before I really started to see my baby was struggling with nursing.
 She did okay at first but then kept unlatching and crying, I was at my wits end and was ready to give up breastfeeding, and then I found Eden.
 She informed me my baby had tongue tie and lip tie and after having the laser procedure done we are at five months and still breastfeeding.
 Eden is very patient, extremely Knowledgeable and goes above and beyond to help you and your baby.
 I highly recommend her."